lynnlin827/terraform-aws-tagged-ecr/README.md

-# tf_aws_tagged_ecr
+# terraform-aws-tagged-ecr

-Terraform module to build ECR with lifecycle policy
+Create ECR with image rotation by given tags